bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 And what we do in, what I did in the PR is we take use of those block filters if they're available because we don't create them by default.
 You have to pass an extra option to that.
 Block filter index equals one.
-And if they're available and if we use the scriptor wallets, then those are used to significantly speed up the scanning process.
+And if they're available and if we use the descriptor wallets, then those are used to significantly speed up the scanning process.
 It's around an order of magnitude faster to my experiments that I did.
 Of course it depends heavily how many output scripts you have and so on, but it should usually give you easily a 10x speed increase which is quite nice I think.